c2lang/documentation/documentation/docs/language/bitoffsets.md

 The syntax of a bit-offset is `value[<highest bit>:<lowest bit>]`.

-So the width will be highest - lowest + 1.
-The syntax was chosen to match hardware specifications that often specify bits in registers in the same way.
+So the width is `highest - lowest + 1`.
+This syntax was chosen to match hardware specifications that often specify bits in registers in the same way.

 ```c